Glashütte Original Dial Manufactory

-Most of the work involved in making a dial is performed by hand, whether it is a matter of placing appliques, applying luminous material to applique indexes or monitoring the application of surface decorations.
+Most of the work involved in making a dial is performed by hand, whether it is the careful mounting of appliques, precious stones or the application of Super-LumiNova.